EEOC Pursues Case for Gig Workers in Algorithmic Age Discrimination Case

 The EEOC launched the Artificial Intelligence and Algorithmic Fairness Initiative in October 2021.
 The agency ensures that companies comply with federal law so that workers are protected from wrongful hiring/firing practices.
 This comes as more AI-driven hiring practices have been accused of biases.

-Seek Justice with the Law Office of Christopher Q. Davis
+Seek Justice with the Working Solutions Law Firm

-If you feel that a hiring algorithm has discriminated against you in the gig economy, then contact the Law Office of Christopher Q. Davis to speak with one of our discrimination attorneys in New York or New Jersey about your case.
+If you feel that a hiring algorithm has discriminated against you in the gig economy, then contact the Working Solutions Law Firm to speak with one of our discrimination attorneys in New York or New Jersey about your case.
 Our employment law firm has locations in New York City and Livingston, NJ, with the ability to litigate across the country.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive a free consultation with a discrimination attorney.